Scheduled MonumentsEnglandTwo crosses in St Mary's churchyard

 What is Two crosses in St Mary's churchyard?

-Two crosses in St Mary's churchyard is a pair of medieval stone crosses located in Somerset, England.
+Two crosses in St Mary's churchyard is a pair of stone crosses located within the churchyard of St Mary's Church in Somerset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016708.

 Who is responsible for protecting Two crosses in St Mary's churchyard?